braisv/martian-robots-1/README.md

 Dependencies include:
 - require.js + r optimizer
 - underscore.js
 - google visualisation charts
+- grunt
 - qunit

 ### How to run ###
 The app can be ran locally or at the provided URL.
-Read the about section below to understand what the app is about.
 - Locally: [Download](https://bitbucket.org/komplexb/martian-robots/downloads) the repo and run `../src/index.html`.
 A few tests are available a `../tests/index.html`.
 - Online: http://komplexb.bitbucket.org/martian-robots/index.html